tushar-c/tushar-c.github.io/_posts/2020-3-26-Our-Great-War-:-The-COVID--19-Pandemic.md

 ![Virus Diagram]({{site.baseurl}}/images/bacteriophage_new.jpg)

-### We do have the required basics of what viruses are.
+### There you have it!
+We've  required basics of what viruses are.
 Not that intimidating after all, right?

 ## Meeting Each Other Finally: The Coronavirus